How to Use Split-Screen in Minecraft

 Do you remember the good old days when you played console games with your friends on a split-screen?
 You can now evoke those memories and create some fantastic new ones using Minecraft split-screen.
 Unfortunately, this option is only available on consoles (Nintendo Switch, PlayStation, and Xbox).

 Your console or TV screen needs to support at least the 720p resolution.
 PlayStation Vita doesn’t support split-screen because it is qHD (1/4 of 1080p).
-WiiU doesn’t support split-screen either because it is only 480p.
+WiiU doesn’t support split-screen either because it only has 480p resolution.
 For qualifying devices, you’ll need to connect them to a TV screen using an HDMI or RGB component cable.

 Read on for further information and detailed steps on splitting the screen in Minecraft.